semgrep/semgrep-docs/docs/experiments/multiple-focus-metavariables.md

 # Using multiple focus metavariables

 Semgrep matches all pieces of code captured by focus metavariables when you specify them in a rule.
-Include the metavariables that you want to focus on by specifying each in a YAML list or by including more focus-metavariables.
+Include the metavariables that you want to focus on by specifying each in a YAML list.

 :::info
 This feature is using `focus-metavariable`, see [`focus-metavariable`](/writing-rules/rule-syntax/#focus-metavariable) documentation for more information.
 :::

 There are two methods of focusing Semgrep on multiple metavariables.
 Each of them can lead to different results:

+- **Set union**: Experimental feature described below in section [Set union](#set-union).
+This syntax matches metavariables regardless of their position in code.
+- **Set intersection**: Only matches overlapping region of all the focused code.
+For more information, see [Including more focus metavariables using set intersection syntax](writing-rules/rule-syntax/#including-more-focus-metavariables-using-set-intersection-syntax).

 ## Set union